Mold in Rental Property – Tenant/Landlord Liability & Rights

 Mold in Rental House Landlord Responsibilities Tenant Rights Removal

-Updated on 04-Jan-2024
+Updated on 22-Apr-2026

 Did you know that mold in rental properties is more than just an unsightly nuisance?
-It’s a serious issue that can have far-reaching implications for both landlords and tenants.

 Mold – it’s a word that can send shivers down the spine of any property owner or manager.
 This seemingly harmless fungus, thriving in damp and humid conditions, can transform from a minor inconvenience to a major problem if not addressed promptly.